 What to Know About the New Federal Regulations for Energy Efficiency

 The Department of Energy (DOE) regularly implements rules focused on reducing energy consumption and pollution in the United States.
-With the latest 2023 HVAC regulatory changes now in effect, you may wonder how the new rules impact new AC units, energy efficiency and whether they’ll mean you need to replace your existing AC system.
-Here are the answers to many of the frequently asked questions on the changes.
+With the newest 2023 HVAC regulatory changes now in effect, you could wonder if the changes impact new air conditioners, energy efficiency and the need to replace your existing AC system.
+Here are the answers to the most frequently asked questions on the changes.

 Why Did the DOE Make HVAC Regulatory Changes?

-The new regulations, which took effect on January1, 2023, impact new air conditioners and heat pumps.
-These changes aim to standardize and optimize energy efficiency, produce more environmentally friendly options and set new standards for refrigerants and testing methods.
+The new regulations, which took effect on January1, 2023, apply to new air conditioners and heat pumps.
+These updates aim to standardize and optimize energy efficiency, generate more environmentally friendly options and develop new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps have a seasonal energy efficiency ratio (SEER) signifying the level of cooling output in British thermal units or BTUs over a typical cooling season divided by the power consumed.
-The higher the SEER rating, the more energy efficient the system is, as it can remove the same amount of heat using less energy.
-This rating process has been an industry standard since the 1970s, enabling consumers to easily analyze different AC units and choose ones that meet their energy efficiency desires.
+All air conditioners and heat pumps get a seasonal energy efficiency ratio (SEER) specifying the level of cooling output over a regular cooling season (in British thermal units or BTUs) divided by the electricity consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the system is, as it can remove the same amount of heat using a lesser amount of energy.
+This rating method has been an industry standard since the 1970s, enabling consumers to easily evaluate different AC units and choose ones that meet their energy efficiency needs.

-Many air conditioning units also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
-Unlike SEER, EER does not take into account seasonal changes and instead assesses the unit’s efficiency during peak use.
-EER is used for determining an air conditioning system's performance during the hottest days of the year.
+Quite a few air conditioning units also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
+Unlike SEER, EER does not account for seasonal changes and instead measures the unit’s efficiency during peak use.
+EER is used for identifying an AC unit’s operation during the hottest days of the year.

-Heat pump heating efficiency is tested using the heating seasonal performance factor (HSPF).
-This ratio calculates the total heating required during the heating season (in BTUs) divided by the total watt-hours of electricity consumed.
-Like SEER and EER, a higher HSPF rating shows greater energy efficiency.
-HSPF has been a common heating efficiency metric since the late 1980s.
+Heat pump heating efficiency is judged using the heating seasonal performance factor (HSPF).
+This ratio finds the total heating required during the heating season (in BTUs) divided by the total watt-hours of power consumed.
+A lot like SEER and EER, a higher HSPF rating indicates better energy efficiency.
+HSPF has been a standard heating efficiency calculation since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the newest ways to assess air conditioning and heat pump efficiency.
-These cutting-edge standards give homeowners a more reliable understanding of their energy use when they purchase a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the latest ways to assess AC and heat pump efficiency.
+These new standards give homeowners a more precise idea of their energy use when they install a particular AC unit or heat pump.

-SEER2-compliant models also use updated refrigerants with less global warming potential (GWP) and ozone depletion potential (ODP) compared to refrigerants used in the past.
-Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for restoring older units, but they won’t be allowed in new Air conditioning systems.
+SEER2-compliant models also use updated refrigerants with less global warming potential (GWP) and ozone depletion potential (ODP) compared to previously used refrigerants.
+Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for restoring older units, but they won’t be allowed in new HVAC systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system evaluation requirements mean SEER2, EER2 and HSPF2 are more accurate.
-They include testing equipment under more realistic field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t consider.
+The changes in HVAC system evaluation criteria mean SEER2, EER2 and HSPF2 are more exact.
+They include testing equipment under more accurate field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t take into consideration.

 • Air conditioners installed in the North: 13.4 SEER2 (14 SEER)